MN 43** The Great Classification – Mahāvedallasutta

 Paṭhamaṁ kho, āvuso, jhānaṁ evaṁ pañcaṅgavippahīnaṁ pañcaṅgasamannāgatan”ti.

-“Reverend, these five faculties have different scopes and different ranges, and don’t experience each others’ scope and range.
-That is,
+“Friend, these five (sense) faculties have different fields and different domains; they do not experience each other’s objects.
+That is:

 “Pañcimāni, āvuso, indriyāni nānāvisayāni nānāgocarāni, na aññamaññassa gocaravisayaṁ paccanubhonti, seyyathidaṁ—